Using AI Factsheets for AI Governance

 Before you develop and AI solution you must first define the business use case and then manage the development, testing, and deployment of the solution.
 You can manage and govern the flow of information by create a model use case, that defines the goals of the model.
 When the model is approved and development starts, track the assets in the use case, capturing all relevant data with AI Factsheets.
 View at a glance which models are in production and which need development or validation.
 Use the governance features to establish processes to manage the communication flow from data scientists to ModelOps administrators.

-The model inventory is a view in Watson Knowledge Catalog where you can request a new model, then track it through its lifecycle.
+The model inventory is a view where you can define a use case to request a new model, then track the model and related assets through its lifecycle.
 A typical flow might go as follows:

-- A business user identifies a need for a machine learning model and creates a model entry to request a new model.
-The business owner assigns a potential name and states the basic parameters for the requested model.
+- A business user identifies a need for a machine learning model and creates a model use case to request a new model.
+The business owner assigns a name and states the basic parameters for the requested model.

-- When the request is saved, a model entry is created in the inventory and the tracking begins.
-Initially, the entry is in the Awaiting development state because there are no assets to accompany the request.
+- When the request is saved, a model use case is created in the inventory.
+Initially, the use case is in the Awaiting development state because there are no assets to accompany the request.

-- When a data scientist creates a model for this business case, they track the model from the model details page of the project or deployment space, and associates it with the model entry.
+- When a data scientist creates a model for the business case, they track the model from the model details page of the project or space, and associate it with the model use case.

-- The model entry in the inventory can now be moved to an In progress state and stakeholders can review the assets for the entry, which now include the model.
+- The model use case in the inventory can now be moved to an In progress state and stakeholders can review the assets for the use case, which now include the model.

-- As the model advances in the lifecycle, the model entry reflects all updates, including deployments and input data assets.
+- As the model advances in the lifecycle, the model use case and the AI factsheet reflect all updates, including deployments and input data assets.

-- Validators and other stakeholders can review this and other model entries to ensure compliance with corporate protocols and to view and certify model progress from development to production.
+- Validators and other stakeholders can review model use cases to ensure compliance with corporate protocols and to view and certify model progress from development to production.